As a partnership, we want to ensure that all Lancashire residents receive an appropriate response to their speeding concerns

-- To make things easier for you to report your concern we have provided an online form to fill in which will ensure that we gather all the information we require to investigate your concerns fully.
+To make things easier for you, we have provided an online form which will prompt you for specific details to ensure we have all the necessary information to consider your concern.

 Please tick below to confirm you have read and understood the procedure for concerns.

 This can be performed by Static and Average Speed cameras, Safety Camera (mobile) enforcement, and Police Officers, both Neighbourhood and Specialist Operations Roads Policing.

 CRW involves Neighbourhood teams working alongside local community volunteers at 20mph limit sites, where people are concerned about road safety.
 The volunteers are trained by the police to identify moving traffic offences such as excess speed, mobile phone and seat belt/child restraint offences.